chrischenyc/clickstyle-admin/README.md

 # Stylesquad admin app

-## Important

-This project re-uses some source files from stylesquad-web project.
-In order to run this admin app, follow these steps if they haven't been done:

-1. place it inside `stylesquad-web` folder
-2. add `stylesquad-admin/` to `.gitignore` file in `stylesquad-web` folder
-3. add `stylesquad-admin/` to `.meteorignore` file in `stylesquad-web` folder

 ## Running on local machine

 `npm install` (don't use yarn, Meteor doesn't work well with yarn)